 attacking the victim in AS 4.
 However, this attack cannot be

 successfully blocked though AS 4 has deployed inter-domain SAV.

+[#Sriram] AS4 can have a filtering rule that says it will not accept externally received data packets with SA in its (AS4’s) own prefix (P4).
+So, you should modify the example to show spoofed packet has SA in P1 (instead of P4).

 Wu, et al. Expires 30 March 2023 [Page 4]